ajs-16/IR-Overlays/README.md

 ### Key Features

--   Overlays: Input Telemetry, Radar, and more.
+-   Overlays: Input Telemetry, Radar, and more to come.
 -   Drag and drop overlays into desired positions.
 -   Save overlay positions and configurations between sessions.
 -   Developed using Python and the PySide6 GUI framework.